New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Get a Quote

-Ways to take out cash from your life insurance policy
+Ways to cash out life insurance

 There are several ways you can use the cash value from your life insurance policy while you're still alive, including: